-Version 126.96.36.199 is a major release which aims at simplifying the creation of a shop and the path to your first sale.
+Version 188.8.131.52 is the new major release of PrestaShop, following version 184.108.40.206.
+This version aims at simplifying the creation of a shop and product, and to facilitate the path to your first sale.
 It consists of four main projects:

 - A better way to create and maintain a theme:

-- An improved key user journeys in the back office:
+- An improvement of key user journeys in the back office:

 - An improved administration interface menu structure, focused on getting the most common tasks done faster.

-Version 1.6 is currently your only stable choice.
-It will be maintained and supported for several months once the stable version of PrestaShop 1.7 is released, so that should give you enough time to work your way from version 1.6 to version 1.7 – once you think you are ready to upgrade.
+Version 1.6 remains available for existing merchants.
+It will be maintained by PrestaShop until October 2018, so that should give you enough time to work your way from version 1.6 to version 1.7 – once you think you are ready to upgrade.

 In short: no, it won’t.
 You can upgrade, but be prepared to have to adapt or replace many of your addons (theme, modules).

 Now for the longer answer.
-PrestaShop 184.108.40.206 is a major version not because it packs a lot of sweet changes, but it is also major in the SemVer sense of the term: it breaks some of the backward compatibility.
-If it didn’t, we probably would have called it 220.127.116.11.
+PrestaShop 1.7 is a major version not only because it packs a lot of sweet changes, but it is also major in the SemVer sense of the term: it breaks some of the backward compatibility.
+If it didn’t, we probably would have called it 18.104.22.168 :)

 Now, about modules.
 All well-written 1.6 modules should work with little to no changes in 1.7, except: